ingmargoudt/marvel/README.md

 as it will log every step and arguments used, to help you tracing down your tests.

 # Is marvel applicable for my project?
 That is entirely up to you.
 There is no tool, no library, no framework that can do it all for you.
 A tool is just one thing contributing to successful automation.
 Based on your requirements, technical, functional or communication, select what is best for you.
+Though, the way of working with marvel might surprise you.

 # When will there be a first RC?
 Updates to the basics of marvel are still being pushed, you will read updates on this github.
 Releases will be pushed to the Maven repositories.